luizfelippesr/magnetizer/README.md

 simulated galaxy.
 The magnetic field is obtained by numerically solving the galactic dynamo equation throughout history of each galaxy.

-For more details about the physical model, we refer the reader to to the original [code paper][CodePaper].
+For more details about the physical model, we refer the reader to the original [code paper][CodePaper].

 [CodePaper]: https://ui.adsabs.harvard.edu/#abs/2019MNRAS.483.2424R/
 [SAM]: https://ui.adsabs.harvard.edu/#abs/2006RPPh...69.3101B/